 USA World Cup Prospects

-Provided they get through as runners-up they would play the winners of Group A (Netherlands, Senegal, Ecuador, Qatar) where they may fancy their chances.
+They now face Netherlands in the last 16 and they might fancy their chances of keeping it tight and causing an upset.
 Argentina would then likely lie in wait at quarter-finals stage, which may be a bridge too far for them.

 USA World Cup betting tips

 Should they reach the quarters France or Argentina are probable opponents, though that remains to be seen.
 Either way, making it that far would be a big success.
 USA STAGE OF ELIMINATION: QUARTER-FINALS

 November 29, 7pm: Iran 0-1 USA